EXCLUSIVE: Inside the Green Berets' hunt for brutal warlord

 The U.S. considers the elusive Kony a "specially designated global terrorist" and has offered up to $5 million for information leading to his capture.

-The area of operations is the size of California, with about 80 Green Berets and several dozen support personnel tasked with finding around 150 fighters with Kony's Lord's Resistance Army, operating across portions of four countries in some of the world's most inaccessible terrain.
+The area of operations is the size of California, with about 80 military personnel and several dozen support personnel tasked with finding around 150 fighters with Kony's Lord's Resistance Army, operating across portions of four countries in some of the world's most inaccessible terrain.

 "You're looking for a needle in about a million haystacks," said Lt.
 Col. Cecil Marson, who commanded the operation's headquarters in Uganda until last spring.
 "You have to be judicious with your resources, but very aggressive."